 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 7.1 Systemic annual evaluation of FWF membership is conducted with involvement of top management Yes An annual evaluation involving top management ensures that FWF policies are integrated into the structure of the company.
+Meeting minutes, verbal reporting, Powerpoints, etc. 2 2 0

+Comment: The person responsible for FWF membership is part of the management team.

-Meeting minutes, verbal reporting, Powerpoints, etc. 2 2 0 7.2 Percentage of required changes from previous Brand Performance Check implemented by affiliate No requirements were included in previous Check In each Brand Performance Check report, FWF may include requirements for changes to management practices.
-Adherence to these requirements is an important part of FWF membership.
+7.2 Changes from previous Brand Performance Check implemented by affiliate In each Brand Performance Check report, FWF may include requirements for changes to management practices.
+Progress on achieving these requirements is an important part of FWF membership and its process approach.
 Affiliate should show documentation related to the specific requirements made in the previous Brand Performance Check.
-N/A 8 -4
+4 -2 -- --- -- --- ---- --